coderabbitai/ai-pr-reviewer/README.md

 - **Customizable prompts**: Tailor the `system_message`, `summarize`, and `summarize_release_notes` prompts to focus on specific aspects of the review process or even change the review objective.

+# Professional Version of CodeRabbit  <br/>
+Professinal version of our openai-pr-reviewer project is now live at [coderabbit.ai](http://Coderabbit.ai).
+Building upon our open-source foundation, CodeRabbit offers improved features , dedicated support, and our renewed commitment to superior code reviews.

 ## Usage